appacademy/SWEO-Part-Time-Resources/1-Module/3-week/4-day/resource.md

 ## Mocha
 Mocha is a testing suite we'll use to test our code

-- Make sure you're in the folder that contains the 'test' folder
+- Make sure you're in the folder that contains the 'test' file
 - Run `mocha` to run all test files
 - Run `mocha -b` to run the test until one fails
 - Run `mocha <testFileLocation>` to run a single test